 In this section, we depict graphically the relationships the corporation has with trade associations, federations, advocacy groups and other third parties who may be acting on their behalf to influence climate change policy.
 Each of the columns above represents one relationship the corporation appears to have with such a third party.
 In these columns, the top, dark section represents the strength of the relationship the corporation has with the influencer.
 For example if a corporation's senior executive also held a key role in the trade association, we would deem this to be a strong relationship and it would be on the far left of the chart above, with the weaker ones to the right.
 Click on these grey shaded upper sections for details of these relationships.
 The middle section contains a link to the organization score details of the influencer concerned, so you can see the details of its climate change policy influence.
 Click on the middle sections for for details of the trade associations.
 The lower section contains the organization score of that influencer, the lower the more negatively it is influencing climate policy.

-Climate Lobbying Overview:** Incitec Pivot appears to take mostly negative positions in its approach to climate change policy in Australia, with limited engagement since 2018 with key policies.
-The company appears to support legislation which increases the role of fossil gas in the energy mix in Australia.
+Climate Lobbying Overview:** Incitec Pivot appears to take mainly negative positions, with a few exceptions, in its approach to climate change policy in Australia, with limited engagement since 2018 with key policies.

 Top-line Messaging on Climate Policy: Incitec Pivot appears to broadly support climate change policy in its top-line messaging.
 The company’s 2022 Climate Change Report stated support for the UN Paris Agreement.
 In the same report, Incitec Pivot appeared to support carbon pricing, with the condition that this should be global and technology-neutral.

-Positioning on Energy Transition: Incitec Pivot appears to take mainly negative positions on the energy transition.
-In its submission to the Safeguard Mechanism Reform Consultation Paper in September 2022, it seemed to support a transition to renewable energy.
-However, at the 8th Annual Australian Domestic Gas Outlook in March 2021, the company advocated for policy measures in Australia to increase the role of unabated fossil gas in the energy mix.
-Furthermore, the Sydney Morning Herald reported in January 2021 that Incitec Pivot had advocated for cheaper gas prices.
-In addition, the company’s CEO seemed to support the long-term role for natural gas in the energy mix without placing clear conditions on the deployment of CCS or methane abatement measures in a December 2022 interview.
+Positioning on Energy Transition: Incitec Pivot appears to take mainly negative positions on the energy transition, with a few exceptions.
+In its submission to the Safeguard Mechanism Reform Consultation Paper in September 2022, it seemed to support a transition to renewable energy, and in its 2022 CDP disclosure, the company supported the expansion of Australia’s green hydrogen capacities.
+However, the company’s CEO seemed to support the long-term role for natural gas in the energy mix without placing clear conditions on the deployment of CCS or methane abatement measures in a December 2022 interview.

-Industry Association Governance: Incitec Pivot does not appear to disclose a list of memberships to industry associations.
-However, the company retains membership of several Australian industry associations engaging negatively on climate change policy, including the Queensland Resources Council.
-Incitec Pivot does not appear to have published a review of its alignment with industry associations as of December 2022.
+Industry Association Governance: Incitec Pivot disclosed a list of memberships to most of its industry associations in its 2022 CDP disclosure, identifying several ‘mixed’ alignments between the associations’ and the company’s climate change positions.
+According to the disclosure, Incitec Pivot does not attempt to influence any of the associations’ positions on climate change.
+The company retains membership of several Australian industry associations engaging negatively on climate change policy, including the Queensland Resources Council and the Energy Users Association of Australia.
+Incitec Pivot does not appear to have published a review of its alignment with industry associations on its website as of April 2023.